Ario92/Unity-Admob/README.md

     Admob.Instance().initSDK(new AdProperties());//admob id configed in meta,not support in code any more

-You can set admob properties as follow
+You can set admob properties as follow ,you need set properties you want to set

         AdProperties adProperties = new AdProperties();
-        adProperties.isTesting(true);
+        adProperties.isTesting(true);//true for test ads
         adProperties.isAppMuted(true);
         adProperties.isUnderAgeOfConsent(false);
         adProperties.appVolume(100);